San Marino Academy (women)

 San Marino Academy, or simply San Marino, is a football club based in the City of San Marino, San Marino, who play in the Italian football league system.
 The women's team made their debut in the Serie A, the top division of Italian women's football, in 2020–21.

 Established in 2004, it is managed by the San Marino Football Federation and is the main representative of San Marino in women's football, as the country currently does not have a national championship or a national team.

-In men's football, the activity is limited to youth teams up to the under-19s.
+In men's football, activity was limited to youth teams until 2023, playing in the Campionato Sammarinese di Calcio from the 2023–24 season.